tushar-sharma/tushar-sharma.github.io/_posts/2022-07-25-cribsheet-for-coding-interview.md

 ### Patterns

 1. If you see something with closing parenthesis '(' or ')', think stack.
-For example https://leetcode.com/problems/valid-parentheses/
+For example https://leetcode.com/problems/valid-parentheses/.
+Try to insert characters in stack or their indices.

+2. You can push characters, integers, or even objects in a stack.
+Fr